Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 This data provides a comprehensive guide to the nutritional content of the beverages available on the Starbucks menu.
 We have a total of $242$ samples described by $18$ variables.
 These attributes include the name of the beverage, its categorization and preparation method, the total caloric content and the constituents of the beverage.

 In the upcoming code lines, we import the dataset and generate a summary visualization.
+This initial step allows us to gain a better understanding of the data structure and the variables involved.

 ``` r